visualengineers/infovis-d3/README.md

     * Prevalence of obesity in the adult population (18 years and older)
     * Prevalence of anemia among women of reproductive age (15-49 years)
 * Selection of all available years
+* Select Output Formatting Options
+    * Codes
+    * Units
+    * Null Values
-* In both exports, a column "Continent" has been added with the respective region
+* In both exports, a column "Region" has been added with the respective region
-* Superfluous columns and redundancies have been removed (Element, Element Code, Domain Code,Domain)
+* Superfluous columns and redundancies have been removed
+    * Element
+    * Element Code
+    * Domain Code
+    * Domain
+    * Year Code
-* The 3-year-average entries have been replaced by the mean, in order to unify all entries in one year, e.g. 20012003 --> 2002
+* The 3-year-average entries have been replaced by the mean, in order to unify all entries in one year, e.g. 2001-2003 --> 2002
-* The column "Year Code" has been subsequently removed
 * The CSV files have been converted with an [online tool](https://csv.keyangxiang.com)
 * The seperate files have been merged to one JSON data file